You May Get Nauseous Reading This One

 Without mentioning medications, when I got older, I was prescribed a drug that is often administered at the hospital through the IV for nausea as well.
 This drug never worked for me.

-Please put a strong emphasis on it never working as you read this because it has not.
-I’ve always hated the med, but before I learned to advocate for myself, I was constantly given it as a failed attempt to soothe my discomfort.
+Please put a strong emphasis on it never working as you read this – because for me, it has not.
+I've always hated the med, but before I learned to advocate for myself, I was constantly given it as a failed attempt to relieve my discomfort.

-Honestly, the patch wasn’t so bad.
-For me personally, I was still nauseous, but it always lessened the feeling.
+So we tried the medication as a patch instead.
+And honestly, the patch wasn't so bad.
+For me, personally, I was still nauseous.
+But it at least lessened the feeling.

 While I can drop some tips and tricks I occasionally use, one of the ones I use most often - that’s also been most helpful - is simply allowing my body to do what it’s craving to do.
 This does not always mean vomiting.

-Sometimes, I’m nauseous when I haven’t eaten after a long day, or even in the early mornings.
-If it’s after a long day, my body usually needs sleep.
+Sometimes, I'm nauseous when I haven't eaten after a long day.
+Or sometimes, I'm nauseous in the early mornings.
+If it's after a long day, my body usually needs sleep.
 Early mornings?
 I need food.
-I’ve learned this.
+I've learned this.

-And with time, I’m sure you’ll learn your body too!
-After so many years of living with this condition, you honestly have no other choice.
+And with time, I'm sure you'll learn your body, too!
+After so many years of living with this UC, you honestly have no other choice.

 Join the conversation